 Ever Heard of Pineberries or White Strawberries?

-While these were once commonly sold in markets in Central and South America (where they were easy to grow), a lack of interest among farmers in other parts of the world led to a decline in their planting and cultivation.
+While white strawberries were once commonly sold at markets in Central and South America, where they were easy to grow, a growing lack of interest among farmers in other parts of the world led to a decline in their planting and cultivation.

-Please read: The 5 Healthiest Fruits to Eat
+You might like: The 5 Healthiest Fruits to Eat

-Features of pineberries or white strawberries
+Features of Pineberries or White Strawberries

 - In Spanish-speaking countries it’s common to find this fruit labeled as “white soul.”